YavorMarkov/Efficient-EKS-Load-Balanced-Deployment/README.md

 ## Contents:

+**Prerequsite:** We're going to install three tools on Ubuntu Linux: the AWS CLI for interacting with Amazon Web Services, kubectl for managing Kubernetes clusters, and eksctl for creating and controlling Amazon EKS clusters.
+After installation, we'll confirm that each tool has been successfully installed and is ready to use.

 - **Part 1: Set Up an EKS Cluster**
   - Create an EKS cluster using eksctl and configure it with the necessary parameters.